What is the Audubon Master Birder Program?

 Students also participate in field trips to enhance what they’ve learned in class and to introduce them to top birding spots along the Front Range, mountains, and other areas in Colorado.
 Field trips are usually all-day outings close to the Denver area.
 Students must participate in 75% of the approximately 23 field trips to meet graduation requirements.

 Each student maintains an AMB notebook during the program year.
 The AMB notebook is used as a study guide, to document program requirements, and to verify program completion.

 Mentors work individually with each student to help ensure students are making progress and on track for meeting graduation requirements.
 Mentors are graduates or affiliates of the Audubon Master Birding program.

-Tuition for the 2019-2020 Audubon Master Program is $750.
+Tuition for the 2021-2022 program has not been set, however the tuition for the 2019-2020 Audubon Master Program was $750.
 Tuition is for the full year-long program and includes all lectures and field trips.
 Additional expenses can be expected for books and field trip travel costs.

-The AMB program’s class size is limited to ensure each student has the opportunity for personal attention and development.
-Ideal Master Birder candidates are intermediate to advanced level birders who have the desire and enthusiasm to share their knowledge with others and who are willing to volunteer with Audubon for 2 years following the end of the program.
+The AMB program’s class size is limited to around 12 students to ensure each student has the opportunity for personal attention and development.
+Ideal Master Birder candidates are intermediate to advanced level birders who have the desire and enthusiasm to share their knowledge with others and who are willing to volunteer with Audubon for 2 years following the end of the program

 What the Program Covers

 Field Ornithology is a skill honed over a lifetime.
 The AMB program develops a strong foundation that enables students to continue to improve their skills.